I Ching & The Human Body

 #33 TUN.
 Retreat

-– Storing positive energy, subduing energy, exercising strength with restraint, not using power arbitrarily.
+Withdrawal – Storing positive energy, subduing energy, exercising strength with restraint, not using power arbitrarily.
 Retiring.
 Conflict and subsequent seclusion; withdrawing from the affair at hand and conceal yourself in obscurity.
 Retire: withdraw; fun away, flee; conceal yourself, become obscure, invisible, secluded, non-social.
 Ideogram: walk and swine (wealth and luck), satisfaction through walking away.

 Human Design: Gate of Privacy.
 [Channel of The Prodigal.
 Sensing Circuit]